skymandr/TailWimpLite/README.md

 ## Usage
-`Ctrl+Shift+Arrow Key` moves the current window in the direction specified, anchoring it to the margin in the direction of movement.
-Current window is defined as the topmost window over all.
+`Ctrl+Shift+Arrow Key` moves the current window in the direction specified, anchoring it to the margin in the direction of movement. `Ctrl+Shift+Logo` will maximize the current window, respecting padding, and `Ctrl+Shift+Home` will centre it without manipulating its size.
+The current window is defined as the topmost window over all.

 The window will be maximized in the perpendicular dirction to the movement, unless it is already anchored to one of those margins.
 This means that two